Archive for February 2017

 You might object: “But David!
 Those examples are still very stagebound.
 The Case of Becky shot is itself on a stage, and the others, despite all their depth, show boxlike rooms from straight on.
 They seem firmly tied to a proscenium concept.
 Shouldn’t we expect something more natural?”

 Fair enough, so I submit this earlier phase of the False Colours scene.
 This time we have a doorway, framed diagonally, that cuts off a lot of playing space.
 And we see obliquely into a corner of a room, not straight on to a back wall.
-And you still get an interplay of faces and bodies, carrying to a daring extreme the blocking-and-revealing tactics we’ve seen in The Circus Man and in the later phase of the False Colours scene.
+Yet you still get an interplay of faces and bodies, carrying to a daring extreme the blocking-and-revealing tactics we’ve seen in The Circus Man and in the later phase of the False Colours scene.

 Dixie comes to Flo with Flo’s mother.
 At this point Flo recognizes Dixie as the daughter she’s been impersonating and is deeply ashamed.
 You won’t be surprised by the dazzling precision of the frontal placement of Flo, no matter how far she is from the camera.